Using a primer is generally necessary for painting on various surfaces because the primer is made to make the paint look it’s best and last longer.

-Primer is absolutely needed if you’re painting on porous surfaces, such as a newly installed drywall, bare wood, or concrete.
+Primer is needed if you paint on porous surfaces, such as newly installed drywall, bare wood, or concrete.

-Painting these surfaces bare with paint might cause it to soak up the paint formula, causing an uneven coverage.
+Painting these surfaces bare with paint might cause them to soak up the paint formula, causing an uneven coverage.

 Applying a coat of primer first when painting on porous surfaces will provide you with a smoother and more even surface finish for you to apply your paint on, which will result in generally more satisfying results.

 2. If You’re Painting on a Glossy Surface

 If you’re painting on a glossy surface, you should remember to buy a can or two of primer during your trip to the local hardware store.

 Glossy surfaces do not hold paint well, so for your paint to adhere better, a coat of primer or two will help create an ideal surface for painting.